rliang/reaffect/README.md

 It allows writing business logic as generator functions where each yield point specifies a set of active effects, which are then automatically started, cancelled or kept active.

-This means effects are reactive, that is, reflect the current state of the application.
+This means effects are reactive.
+That is, they reflect the current state of the application.

 - 📚 [API](index.d.ts)
 - ⚡ [Examples](example)